Bobbakov/orderGenerator/README.md

 ### Agents

-First intialize an agent:

-`agent1 = agent()`
+In the near future you can make your own agents buy using simple sets of instrunctions.

-As described above, you can add agents yourself by picking from the set of available strategies.
+For now, you can add agents yourself by picking from the set of available strategies.

-At this point in time, there are four strategies:
+At this point in time, there are the following strategies:

 #### randomUniform:
-agent randomly chooses to send in Buy or Sell Order agent chooses randomly (from a uniform distribution) a price between minprice of market and maxprice market agent chooses randomly (from a uniform distribution) a quantity between minquantity of market and maxquantity market
+Agent randomly chooses to send in Buy or Sell Order Agent chooses randomly (from a uniform distribution) a price between minprice of market and maxprice market Agent chooses randomly (from a uniform distribution) a quantity between minquantity of market and maxquantity market

 #### randomNormal:
-agent randomly chooses to send in Buy or Sell Order agent chooses randomly from a normal distribution with mean = last price and standard deviation = 0.1 agent chooses randomly (from a uniform distribution) a quantity between minquantity of market and maxquantity market
+Agent randomly chooses to send in Buy or Sell Order Agent chooses randomly from a normal distribution with mean = last price and standard deviation = 0.1 Agent chooses randomly (from a uniform distribution) a quantity between minquantity of market and maxquantity market

 agent1.randomNormal(a)